AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 plan PR activities or presence in directories

-monitor visibility changes over time
+monitor changes in visibility over time

 How to read Semly recommendations